lnxslck/nitrux-third-party-build/README.md

-# nxos-third-party-build
+# NXOS Third-Party Software Builds
 Colection of scripts to build third party software used at NXOS